epskid/zorting/README.md

 # zorting
-you know those sorting algorithm visualizations on youtube? this is just that but worse.
+you know those sorting algorithm visualizations on youtube? this is just that but worse. don't ask about the audio.

 <details>
 <summary>demo (compressed into oblivion) (old version)</summary>